Posted by: Salvatore J. Zambri, Esquire

 We encourage you to carefully choose which products you purchase and aim to buy only those products that pose no health-risk at all.

 Our firm has experience pursing cases for children and adults who have been harmed by defective products.
-If you think you have been injured by a defective product, we encourage you to read a portion of a book regarding products liability authored by senior partner Salvatore Zambri.
+If you think you have been injured by a defective product, we encourage you to contact Regan Zambri & Long, PLLC at (202) 463-3030 for a free consultation.